 Hair-Style-Hindu traditional way

-The tuft of Hair known in India as sikha is a long tuft, or lock of hair left on top or on the back of the shaven head of a male Orthodox Hindu.
+The tuft of Hair known in India as sikha is a long tuft or lock of hair left on top or the back of the shaven head of a male Orthodox Hindu.

 Though traditionally all Hindus were required to wear a śikhā, today it is seen mainly among Brahmachari, ‘celibate monks’ and temple priests

 The śikhā is tied back or knotted to perform religious rites.
-Only funerals and death anniversaries are performed with the śikhā untied or with disheveled hair.
-Disheveled hair is considered inauspicious, and represents times of great sorrow or calamity.
+Only funerals and death anniversaries are performed with the śikhā untied or with dishevelled hair.
+Dishevelled hair is considered inauspicious, and represents times of great sorrow or calamity.

-Father of my nation, Mahatma Gandhi felt ashamed to wear the Sikha when he was in England & South Africa,since he could become laughing stock for the funny appearance.
+The Father of my nation, Mahatma Gandhi felt ashamed to wear the Sikha when he was in England & South Africa since he could become a laughing stock for his funny appearance.

 In his autobiography, Mohandas K. Gandhi writes about his encounter with an orthodox Hindu: In his words…

-These are the two external symbols of Hinduism and every Hindu ought to wear them.’ … [T]he shikha was considered obligatory by elders.
-On the eve of my going to England, however, I got rid of the shikha, lest when I was bareheaded it should expose me to ridicule and make me look, as I then thought, a barbarian in the eyes of the Englishmen.
+These are the two external symbols of Hinduism and every Hindu ought to wear them.’ … The Shikha was considered obligatory by the elders.
+On the eve of my going to England, however, I got rid of the Shikha, lest when I was bareheaded it should expose me to ridicule and make me look, as I then thought, a barbarian in the eyes of the Englishmen.

 (International Society For Krishna Consciousness),having ‘tuft of hair

-Any thoughts on Men’s hairstyle in other religions ?
-Enlighten me further.
+Any thoughts on Men’s hairstyle in other religions?